Fidgets can help some kids with

-Calming Fidget: Wikki Stix
+Calming fidget: Wikki Stix

 Sometimes kids with ADHD need help feeling settled so they can sustain their attention.
 Wikki Stix give kids many ways to do that — kids can bend them, twisting them or molding them into balls.
 Other calming-fidget options include extra-fuzzy pipe cleaners, plastic nuts and bolts, coiled bracelets or key chains, and weighted lap pads.

-Alerting Fidget: Klicks
+Alerting fidget: Klicks

 .
-If kids need that kind of stimulation, a fidget like Klicks can keep her busy.
-She can twist, bend, pull apart and snap together the colored puzzle pieces.
+If kids need that kind of stimulation, a fidget like Klicks can keep they busy.
+They can twist, bend, pull apart, and snap together the colored puzzle pieces.
 Pop Toobs are another alerting fidget.
 Spinning tops and color-changing light-up balls can also do the trick.

-Chewy Fidget: Chewelry
+Chewy fidget: Chewelry

 Chewelry was designed to help build biting and chewing skills.
-But it can also help kids who concentrate better when they keep their mouths occupied with something — like a pencil, their nails or the sleeve of their sweatshirt.
+But it can also help kids who concentrate better when they keep their mouths occupied with something — like a pencil, their nails, or the sleeve of their sweatshirt.
 Chew Stixx is another example.
 You can also try chewable pencil toppers and silicone jewelry.

 Gum may be just as effective as a chewy fidget, and something older kids may feel less embarrassed about using.
 You can talk with your child’s teachers about allowing gum during lessons or exams.

-Resistance Fidget: Silly Putty
+Resistance fidget: Silly Putty

-This classic toy can be great for kids who focus better when their hands are busy pushing, pulling or squeezing toys with “give.”
+This classic toy can be great for kids who focus better when their hands are busy pushing, pulling, or squeezing toys with “give.”
 Other options for resistance fidgets include kneaded erasers, ponytail holders, stress balls, corks (for picking apart), squishy toys, and magnetic balls or disks.

-Tactile Fidget: Koosh Balls
+Tactile fidget: Koosh Balls

 Some kids with ADHD find that touching different textures helps them focus.
-So anything that’s sticky, gooey, slimy, hairy or scratchy might work.
+So anything that’s sticky, gooey, slimy, hairy, or scratchy might work.
 Koosh balls are one example of a tactile fidget.
-Others include play foam, kinetic sand, rubbery squeeze toys, pop-beads and Velcro strips.
+Others include play foam, kinetic sand, rubbery squeeze toys, pop-beads, and Velcro strips.

-Popular Fidget: Spinners
+Popular fidget: Spinners

 find the weight and motion of whizzing spinners helpful for focusing.
 Other kids (and their parents and teachers) find the movement and tactile input to be distracting.